best-practice-and-impact/qa-of-code-guidance/_sources/code_documentation.md

 - Guidance for [documenting objects and functions in R](http://r-pkgs.had.co.nz/man.html)
 ```

-### Writing script or module doctstrings
+### Document scripts or modules using doctstrings

 Docstrings are not just for function documentation.
 You will often want to include explanatory notes alongside modules containing multiple functions or standalone scripts.

 In those cases, the structure is a lot looser and will depend on what the script is intended to do.
 The docstrings should be brief and avoid repeating details found in function documentation or other code comments later in the script.
 You may want to include:

 - a title
 - a brief description